 - have their vacation pay calculated based on their total wages

-All non-family, waged employees on farms and ranches are subject to and protected by the normal rules about payment of wages, record-keeping (pay stubs), termination notice and pay and administration and enforcement.
+All non-family, waged employees on farms and ranches are subject to and protected by the normal rules about payment of wages, record-keeping (pay stubs) and administration and enforcement of employment standards.

-Employers must provide employees with at least 4 days of rest in each period of 28 consecutive days.
+Employers must provide employees with at least 4 days of rest within every 28 days.

 Employees are entitled to vacation pay calculated on their wages.
 The calculation of vacation pay is the same as in other industries.